guyroutledge/atozcss/_drafts/2016-03-08-bem-with-sass.md

 readability.
 Each block should be a distinct component rather than using the block as a naming prefix for all elements on a given page.

-Components are things like buttons, sign up forms, items in a grid of products or portfolio pieces, pagination or social icons; anything distinct that's made up of a number of elements that could be reused throughout a site.
+Components are things like buttons, registration forms, items in a grid of products or portfolio pieces, pagination or social icons; anything distinct that's made up of a number of elements that could be reused throughout a site.

 In the past I've made the mistake of taking a parent class like `.home` or `.products` and using that as the base "block" for all my BEM classes.
-This leads to a lot of really long and complex class names which is less than ideal.
+This leads to a lot of really long and complex class names which is less than ideal and very tedious to type.

 {% highlight css %}
 .home { }